-The proposed awards include grants to thirteen individual cities or counties and 26 grants to partnerships in which multiple cities and/or counties have committed to a regional approach.
-Projects vary based on the identified needs of each community, and range from expansion of medication-assisted treatment programs, to recovery housing, to in-patient services.
+The proposed awards include grants to 13 individual cities or counties and 26 grants to partnerships in which multiple cities and/or counties committed to a regional approach.
+Projects vary based on the identified needs of each community, and range from expansion of medication for opioid use disorder treatment programs, to recovery housing, to in-patient services.
 A summary of the proposed projects is attached.